 Growing up in a household of anxiety sufferers, I always thought fear was a way of life.
 As a little girl, I was afraid of everything.
 Afraid of being kidnapped, afraid of riding my bike too far away from the house, afraid of hypodermic needles lingering in the seats of movie theaters…AND afraid of my mother dying.
 Needless to say, not a moment went by without me thinking about a “worst-case-scenario”.

 As I approached adolescence, this fear and anxiety manifested its way into physical ailments.
 My stomach always hurt.
 I would ask my mother to hold my hand before school and pray that I wouldn’t have stomach cramps.
 The type of cramps that lead you to the bathroom as you double over in pain.
 Starting in middle school, I began calling in sick to school at least four to five days a month.
 My fear of the next attack left me paralyzed, unable to focus my thoughts on anything else.

-When I graduated from college and began teaching students with special needs, I noticed my student’s anxieties impeded their ability to succeed academically.
+When I graduated from college and began teaching neurodiverse and disabled students, I noticed my student’s anxieties impeded their ability to succeed academically.
 They harbored so much hurt and fear that class work was the last thing on their minds.

 How could I possibly help my students cope if I still hadn’t helped myself?